dedihartono801/promo-scheduler/README.md

-scheduler to automatically create promos for users who are having birthdays and will send them to the user's WhatsApp number, this system runs on **Docker** and **Kafka as a message broker** and **SMS gateway** from **zenziva.net**, you can use your own account or use an account that has been created in the **.env** file, with limited messages of course.
+scheduler to automatically create promos for users who are having birthdays and will send them to the user's WhatsApp number, this system uses the **Golang** programming language and runs on **Docker** and **Kafka as a message broker** and **SMS gateway** from **zenziva.net**, you can use your own account or use an account that has been created in the **.env** file, with limited messages of course.

 **Before running the system, change the phone and date_birth data according to what you want in the insert user data query in the init.sql file, on this query:**
 _INSERT IGNORE INTO user (name, email, phone, date_birth)